NuevoFoundation/workshops/content/english/sql_workshop/activity11/_index.md

 ---
-title: "Learn GROUP BY command"
+title: "Activity 11: Learn the GROUP BY command"
 description: "Learn GROUP BY command"
 date: 2020-07-06
 prereq: "SELECT Command, WHERE Command"